Email FacebookTwitterMenu burgerClose thin

 • Number of years of service

 Years of service matter if you plan to retire early.
 Specifically, the sooner you plan to retire, the more years of service you’ll need to satisfy the rule of 85.
-So if you’re 55, for example, and you’d like to retire, then you’d need to have at least 30 years of service to qualify for full pension benefits under this rule.
+Say you’d like to retire at 55.
+Then you’d need to have at least 30 years of service to qualify for full pension benefits under this rule.

 This is the rule of 85 in a nutshell.
 But it’s important to understand how your employer applies it if you have access to a pension plan at work.